John, A Puzzling Vision of the Father.

 The Four Living Ones

 These are four specific angels and by their description will be a wonder to behold; each representing a characteristic of their God.
-The first like a lion – power and majesty; the second like a calf (young bullock) – sacrificial; the third had a face as a man (Ezekiel 1:5 where he describes the “seraphim of Isaiah 6:2” - “they had the likeness of a man”) - intellect and reason; the fourth was like an eagle – sovereign above all.
+The first like a lion – power and majesty; the second like a calf (young bullock) – sacrificial; the third had a face as a man (Ezekiel 1:5 where he describes the seraphim of Isaiah 6:2 - as having the likeness of a man) - intellect and reason; the fourth was like an eagle – sovereign above all.
 Their duty is to ascribe holiness to our God (Isaiah 6:3)and to call all to worship.
 Their eyes speak of the omniscience of God as 2 Chronicles 16:9 - “His eyes move to and fro about the earth...” and per Ezekiel 1, they move like lightning.
 Another thing; they never rest because our Father never rests.
 They are forever identified with Israel.
 In Numbers chapter 2, the four tribes were stationed on the four sides of the wilderness tabernacle; Judah, Reuben, Ephraim and Dan.
 Each of the tribes had their own standard (flag / pennant) posted near the tabernacle:

 - Judah - East - Lion